The $449 iPad delivers a bold, colorful redesign — and it’s up for preorder now | CNN Underscored

 On paper, the new iPad is an exciting device.
 It finally gives Apple’s most popular tablet a much-needed redesign, complete with attractive color options, a bigger and more immersive screen and some quality of life upgrades that should make it better for both work and play.
 However, at a starting $449, this new model completely changes the iPad’s place in the market.

-The standard $329 has long been our best tablet pick, offering an unbeatable combination of performance.
+The standard $329 model has long been our best tablet pick, offering an unbeatable combination of performance and price.
 However, the new model’s $449 price makes it nearly as expensive as the $499 iPad Mini.
 So who is it for?

 At a glance, the iPad 10th-gen seems good for folks who like the more modern design of the iPad Mini, but still want a larger 10-inch screen.
 But if fancy colors and thinner borders aren’t a huge selling point for you, the $329 iPad 9th-gen (which is currently just $269 on Amazon) will likely continue to be the best option for most people.
 We’ll be putting Apple’s newest tablet through its paces soon to see if the price bump is worth it, so stay tuned.